Judge Delays Trump Sentencing in New York Case

 0:00

-New York Supreme Court Justice Juan Merchan on July 2 delayed the sentencing of former President Donald Trump “to September 18, 2024,at 10:00 AM for the imposition of sentence, if such is still necessary, or other proceedings.”
+New York Supreme Court Justice Juan Merchan on July 2 delayed the sentencing of former President Donald Trump “to September 18, 2024, at 10:00 AM for the imposition of sentence, if such is still necessary, or other proceedings.”

-The parties had requested permission to argue over the impact of the U.S. Supreme Court’s landmark ruling on presidential immunity, and the judge granted the requests.
+The parties had requested permission to argue over the impact of the U.S. Supreme Court’s July 1 ruling on presidential immunity, and the judge granted the requests.
 The defense has a July 10 deadline to file a motion and prosecutors have a July 24 deadline to file a response.
 The judge also granted a separate request by prosecutors to submit a recommendation for sentencing.

-Attorneys for former President Trump are moving to throw out the New York criminal trial, while prosecutors say they believe the argument has no merit.
+Attorneys for former President Trump are moving to throw out the New York criminal trial, while prosecutors say they believe that the argument has no merit.

 “The verdicts in this case violate the presidential immunity doctrine and create grave risks of ‘an Executive Branch that cannibalizes itself,’” defense attorneys wrote in a July 1 letter to the judge, seeking permission to file a motion to throw out the verdict by July 10, one day before the scheduled sentencing hearing.